 The procedure to seek an exception is as follows:

-- Fill the "LESS THAN FULL TIME ENROLLMENT REQUEST/WAIVER APPROVAL FORM" (peach color) form, which can be obtained from the International Office.
-Only fill the entries for your Name, ID and Courses.
+- Obtain a "LESS THAN FULL TIME ENROLLMENT REQUEST/WAIVER APPROVAL FORM" form from the International Office.
+Fill in only your Name, ID and current courses on the form.

-- Turn in the Grad Advisor signed form to the IO for approval.
+- Turn in the signed form to OIE for final approval.

 To qualify for CPT, MS students must have a GPA of at least 3.0 and must have completed at least half of their course work.
 Undergraduate pre-requisite courses should not be included in this count.
 PhD and master’s thesis students wishing to pursue CPT must also have the consent of their supervising professor.